Platform Controller Hub: Overview

 The PCH architecture supersedes Intel's previous Hub Architecture, with its design addressing the eventual problematic performance bottleneck between the processor and the motherboard.
 Under the Hub Architecture, a motherboard would have a two-piece chipset consisting of a northbridge chip and a southbridge chip.
 Over time, the speed of CPUs kept increasing but the bandwidth of the front-side bus (FSB) (connection between the CPU and the motherboard) did not, resulting in a performance bottleneck.

 As a solution to the bottleneck, several functions belonging to the traditional northbridge and southbridge chipsets were rearranged.
 The northbridge and its functions are now eliminated completely: The memory controller, PCI Express lanes for expansion cards and other northbridge functions are now incorporated into the CPU die as a system agent (Intel) or packaged in the processor on an I/O die (AMD Zen 2).

 The PCH then incorporates a few of the remaining northbridge functions (e.g. clocking) in addition to all of the southbridge's functions, replacing it.
 The system clock was previously a connection to a dedicated chip but is now incorporated into the PCH.
 Two different connections exist between the PCH and the CPU: Flexible Display Interface (FDI) and Direct Media Interface (DMI).
 The FDI is used only when the chipset requires supporting a processor with integrated graphics.
 The Intel Management Engine was also moved to the PCH starting with the Nehalem processors and 5-Series chipsets.
-AMD's chipsets instead use several PCIe lanes to connect with the CPU while also providing their own PCIe lanes, which are also provided by the processor itself.
 The chipset also contains the Nonvolatile BIOS memory.

 With the northbridge functions integrated to the CPU, much of the bandwidth needed for chipsets is now relieved.

 This style began in Nehalem and will remain for the foreseeable future, through Cannon Lake.